hbeale/treehouse-shell-novice/setup.md

 ---

 ## Server accounts
-This tutorial assumes that you have an account on the courtyard server and can log in to courtyard. **Let Holly know if you need help with this**.
+This tutorial assumes that you have an account on the courtyard server and can log in to it. **Let Holly know if you need help with this**.
-   You should end up with a new folder called **`data-shell`** on your Desktop.

 [zip-file]: {{ page.root }}/data/data-shell.zip